ALIYA2Group/Mod20_Segment_1/README.md

 We want to explore the features of data within an

-2. Predicting when the polar ice will be gone in the Antarctic's
+2. Predicting when the polar ice will be gone in the Antarctic

 ## Description of the data exploration phase of the project